ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 - FunctionTool entrypoints will be normalized (one canonical directory name per tool) as a small follow-up to remove duplicate scaffolds (e.g., `ScriptAgent` vs `script_agent`).

+- `gpu_utils.model_context` requirement: per the Implementation Tasks, adapters must adopt a guarded `model_context` context manager that standardizes model load/unload, emits memory telemetry at key points (load_start/load_complete/ inference_start/inference_end/cleanup), and normalizes OOMs to a `ModelOOMError` domain exception for consistent fallback strategies.
+- Proposals required for manifest changes: any proposal that adds runtime dependencies or system binaries (for example `torch`, `diffusers`, or `ffmpeg`) must be prepared as `proposals/pyproject_adk.diff` and approved before editing `pyproject.toml` or CI image definitions.

 For details on the next steps and the todo list, see the updated `resources/THE_PLAN.md` and `resources/TODO.md` files in this repo.